-The Online Writing Lab at Purdue University is a nationally-recognized reference for conventions of formatting and citation, as well as many other issues in writing.
-Click here to use the OWL.
+Although the Online Writing Lab at Purdue University is a nationally-recognized reference for conventions of formatting and citation, as well as many other issues in writing, it has partnered with a for-profit company and now has ads and links to fee-based sites.
+Be careful when you use it: Click here to use the OWL.

 These books are the standards for style, format, and citation in their disciplines.
 Ask for them at the second-floor reference desk.